Az-Abdulaziz/dd/README.md

     -  The content of `localhost` is presented inside `htdocs` folder under `XAMPP` folder.
 - Open your terminal and clone this project by entering the following line in your terminal:
     - `git clone https://github.com/khalidsaadat/soen341.git`
-- Open the cloned folder and open `soen341` folder and copy its contents into `htdocs` folder inside `XAMPP` folder.
+- Open the cloned folder and open `soen341` folder and copy its contents into `htdocs` folder inside `XAMPP` folder.-->

 ## Version
 v.1.0